Justin Wilson (racing driver): Death

-On the 179th lap of the 2015 ABC Supply 500 at Pocono Raceway on 23 August, the race leader Sage Karam lost control of his car in the first turn after passing a bump in the tarmac surface.
+On the 179th lap of the 2015 ABC Supply 500 at Pocono Raceway on 23 August, race leader Sage Karam lost control of his car in the first turn after passing a bump in the tarmac surface.
 He crashed heavily with the front of his car against a wall to the right of the circuit.
 The car's nose cone was removed with enough force that it ricocheted along the racing surface as other drivers manoeuvred past it.
 James Jakes slowed faster than Wilson, who turned right to avoid contact with his car.
 At the same time, the nose cone from Karam's car struck Wilson's helmet as he drove through the accident scene.
 Wilson was knocked unconscious and his car almost immediately veered left out of control towards the inside wall.
 It left the track, hitting the left-hand side wall coupled with a SAFER barrier after the first turn and continued to slide before stopping.

 Wilson was unresponsive when the track safety crew arrived at his vehicle and he had to be extricated from it.
 A medivac helicopter was called for and transported Wilson to Lehigh Valley Hospital–Cedar Crest in nearby Allentown, Pennsylvania.
-He was reported to be in a coma with a severe head injury and listed in a critical condition.
+He was reported to be in a coma with a severe head injury and listed in critical condition.
 Wilson was declared dead from his injuries the following day, at 17:37 local time on 24 August.
 The Indianapolis Motor Speedway president J. Douglas Boles and the CEO of Hulman & Company Mark Miles made the news public at 21:00 that same day.
-He was the first driver to die from injuries sustained in a racing accident in IndyCar since Dan Wheldon was killed during the 2011 IZOD IndyCar World Championships at Las Vegas Motor Speedway.
-An autopsy conducted by Andrew Kehm, the Chief Deputy Coroner of the Lehigh County Coroner's Office, on 26 August determined Wilson died of a blunt force trauma to his head.
+He was the first driver to die from injuries sustained in a racing accident in IndyCar since Dan Wheldon was killed during the 2011 IZOD IndyCar World Championship at Las Vegas Motor Speedway.
+An autopsy conducted by Andrew Kehm, the Chief Deputy Coroner of the Lehigh County Coroner's Office, on 26 August determined Wilson died of blunt force trauma to his head.
 On 10 September, he was given a funeral service at St. James The Great Church in Paulerspury, Northamptonshire, England attended by about 500 mourners, which included members of the motor racing community.
 Wilson was subsequently cremated, and a wake was held for him at Silverstone Circuit.